ashhunt07/hw-18-budget-tracker/README.md

 # Unit 18 PWA Homework: Online/Offline Budget Trackers

-Add functionality to our existing Budget Tracker application to allow for offline access and functionality.

-The user will be able to add expenses and deposits to their budget with or without a connection.
-When entering transactions offline, they should populate the total when brought back online.
+A Budget Tracker application to allow for offline access and functionality to keep track of your spending anywhere!
+Users are able to add expenses and deposits to their budget with or without an internet connection, their budget sheet will still populate and then sync when they are back online

+GIVEN a user is on Budget App without an internet connection WHEN the user inputs a withdrawal or deposit
+THEN that will be shown on the page, and added to their transaction history when their connection is back online.

 Offline Functionality: